 Personalized, client-centered care is the gold standard for PSWs.

-Embracing of different cultures and traditions
+Respect for different cultures and traditions

 Canada is one of the most culturally diverse countries on the planet.
 If you work as a PSW, you can expect to encounter people of all faiths, backgrounds, and walks of life.
 To do this job well, you must embrace these differences, and show respect for each client's traditions and beliefs.